Become a Farm Stay TravelerWant to save farms you love? Create a free traveler account.

-From smells, to food, to chores, no Farm Stay is like another.
+From smells, to food, to chores, no farm or ranch stay is like another.
 The good news is that variety allows you to find a vacation that perfectly suits your group.
-Please look around our FAQs to get an understanding of what a Farm Stay experience is like, and for specific questions regarding a Farm Stay location – like whether you can bring pets – contact the specific farm.
+Please look around our FAQs to get an understanding of what a Farm Stay experience is like and, for specific questions regarding a Farm Stay location – like whether you can bring pets, contact the specific farm.
 They’ll be happy to talk with you!

 What does a farm stay cost?

-Costs can vary widely depending on what you are paying for with a low of $20 for camping to a high of $400 for 5-star lodging.
-An average rate for double occupancy on the Farm Stay U.S. site looks to be around $125/night, which may or may not include breakfast.
+Costs can vary widely depending on what you are paying for with a low of $25 for camping to a high of $400 for 5-star lodging.
+An average rate for double occupancy on the Farm Stay U.S. site looks to be around $150/night, which may or may not include breakfast.
 We think this is a smokin’ deal for what you get!

 How can I find what dates are available for a specific farm stay?